Skip to main content

 • during excerpt playback, the background dimming is temporarily lifted and popovers are shown in higher-contrast styling for readability

-Step 4: Settings (Mode, Language, Key, Analytics)
+Step 4: Set Up pinakea (Account, Mode, Language, Key, Analytics)

 pinakea offers two operational modes: